 2. Tractive Smart Dog GPS Health Tracker

-- Vital signs and behavior alerts: Early warnings for potential health issues
+- Vital signs monitoring: Tracks heart and respiratory rates to spot potential health issues early

 - Waterproof and lightweight